laser cutting

 1. Basic introduction

-Laser cutting technology involves using high-power density laser beam irradiation to cut material, which rapidly vaporizes, ablates, melts, or reaches the ignition point, evaporating to form tiny holes.
+Laser cutting technology involves using a high-power density laser beam to cut material, which rapidly vaporizes, ablates, melts, or reaches its ignition point, evaporating to form tiny holes.

 At the same time, with the help of the laser beam coaxial auxiliary high-pressure gas, the molten material will be blown off.

-As the laser beam moves, the hole continuously forms a narrow-width slit, thus completing the cutting of the processed material.
+As the laser beam moves, the hole continuously forms a narrow slit, thus completing the cutting of the processed material.

-The main advantages of this technology include good cutting quality, high cutting efficiency, fast cutting speed, no need to contact the processed material, and strong applicability.
+The main advantages of this technology include high cutting quality, high cutting efficiency, fast cutting speed, the ability to process material without direct contact, and strong applicability.

 Figure 1 Basic application principle of laser cutting technology